archiverjs/node-archiver/README.md

 Creates an Archiver instance based on the format (zip, tar, etc) passed.
 Parameters can be passed directly to `Archiver` constructor for convenience.

-#### registerFormat(format, module)

-Registers an archive format.
-Format modules are essentially transform streams with a few required methods.
-They will be further documented once a formal spec is in place.

 ### Instance Methods

 Inherits [Transform Stream](http://nodejs.org/api/stream.html#stream_class_stream_transform) methods.